There's no doubt that the popularity of the best VPNs has soared in the last couple of years.

-When it comes to watching content from abroad – whether it be unblocking Netflix or Hulu – getting the best VPN for streaming to watch your favorite shows can open up a world of new content to devour.
+When it comes to watching content from abroad – whether it be unblocking Netflix or Hulu – getting the best streaming VPN to watch your favorite shows can open up a world of new content to devour.

 Connecting to a VPN automatically changes your IP address.
 Sites (or, at least, content on those sites) that may be blocked in your region become readily available, making it possible to access any site and service from virtually anywhere in the world.

-You can also use a VPN to torrent and download without having to worry about your ISP zeroing in on your online activity.
+You can also use the best VPNs for torrenting and download without having to worry about your ISP zeroing in on your online activity.
 Most VPNs come with unlimited bandwidth and server switches, which means there are no data caps restricting the amount of content you’re able to access.
 It also means you can endlessly hop from location to location, which is useful when content is only available in certain areas.

 4. Avoid network throttling

 With the net neutrality repeal, ISPs in the US now have more power over how they market their services, which means users can soon expect some sites to load faster – while others may load much, much slower.